clickcaramel/PolyglotRocks/README.md

 6. Select the language and region you want to add.
 7. Xcode will generate a new `.strings` file for the new localization.

-Now Polyglot will see this file and translate your lines from the base language to the new one too.
+Now Polyglot will see this file and translate your lines from English language to the new one too.

 ![Locale](.images/support/locale.png)

+## Support

 ### In which file do I need to write strings for translation?